Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The interior transmission eigenvalue problem

+(using standard notation for Sobolev spaces), such that \cref{ITPsetup} holds \cite{bookcakoni2022}.
 Note that we must exclude the pathological cases $n\equiv1$ and $\kappa=0$.
 If $n\equiv1$, the problem becomes singular: any $\kappa\in\mathbb{C}$ is an eigenvalue, since one may easily find eigenfunctions $v\equiv w$ with $\Delta v + \kappa^2 v=0$, without imposing any boundary conditions.
 By a similar reasoning, $\kappa=0$ is always an eigenvalue for any $n$, since we may choose $v\equiv w$ to be any harmonic function on $D$, again without imposing any boundary conditions.
 This way, noting that the set of harmonic functions on a non-empty $D$ has infinite dimension, we conclude that $0$ belongs to the \emph{continuous spectrum} of the ITP \cite{Kubrusly2012}.
 This complexity and, simultaneously, triviality justify the exclusion of $\kappa=0$ from our investigations.

-The ITP \cref{eq:ITP} can be recast as a fourth-order elliptic scalar equation in weak form \cite{bookcakoni2022}, whose natural eigenfunction spaces are $(v,w)\in\left\{(\phi,\psi)\in[L^2(D)]^2,\ (\phi-\psi)\in H_0^2(D)\right\}$.
-Here, we use standard notation for the Sobolev spaces $L^2$ and $H_0^2$.
-By elliptic regularity theory for sufficiently smooth domains $D$, cf. \cite{lukas2020}, the ITP eigenfunctions are sufficiently smooth and thus also solve the following variational equation